 Training, qualifications & experience

 I studied integrative counselling at the Mary Ward Centre and received a Diploma in Counselling in 2004.
-I have thirteen years experience as a therapist in North London and have worked for CCIWBS from 2004 - 2017 and Marie Curie for one year..
+I have sixteen years experience as a therapist in North London and have worked for CCIWBS from 2004 - 2017 and Marie Curie for three years.

 I also trained to be a bereavement counsellor with the Camden, City, Islington and Westminster Bereavement Service in 2004 and completed Bereavement Counselling Training with the Marie Curie Hospice in 2010.